MicrosoftDocs/entra-docs/docs/external-id/customers/how-to-multifactor-authentication-customers.md

 Enable the email one-time passcode authentication method in your external tenant for all users.

-1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com).
+1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com) as at least a [Security Administrator](/entra/identity/role-based-access-control/permissions-reference#security-administrator).

 1. Browse to **Identity** > **Protection** > **Authentication methods**.